kidush/octo_events_app/README.md

 curl http://localhost:3000/webhooks/github/issues/1/events
 ```

-To test if Github is saving the events on database, just try to create a new issue in the project that the webhook is set.
+To test if Github is saving the events on database, just try to create a new issue in the project that the webhook is set(Give a double check in the webhook setting's page and verify if you have set up the correct ngrok url).